CaraMcAvinchey/rock-paper-scissors/README.md

 - Code Institute Student Template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template).

 ### Media
-- The pairing of Roboto Condensed and Lato were chosen using [FontJoy](https://fontjoy.com/#) and [Google Fonts](https://fonts.google.com/share?selection.family=Lato|Roboto+Condensed:wght@700).
+- The pairing of ZCOOL QingKe HuangYou and Open Sans were chosen using [Google Fonts](https://fonts.google.com/).
-- The colors for the website was generated using [Image Color Picker](https://imagecolorpicker.com/).
+- The colors for the website was generated using [Coolers.co](https://coolors.co/image-picker).
 - All images were sourced using [Pexels](https://www.pexels.com).
 - The icons for the favicon, footer, about page and location headings were taken from [Font Awesome](https://fontawesome.com/).
+- The favicon image was converted using [Favicon.io](https://favicon.io/).

 ## ACKNOWLEDGEMENTS
 - Thank you to my mentor for continuous helpful feedback and support throughout the project.